Exclusive: Oil-by-rail project for shut California refinery nears approval

 “I can’t say how the board would vote, but I do believe that given their business-friendly attitude, they’re going to take all of this into serious consideration.”

-Reporting by Kristen Hays in Houston; Editing by Terry Wade, Lisa Shumaker, Jessica Resnick-Ault and Phil Berlowitz
+Reporting by Kristen Hays in Houston; Editing by Terry Wade and Lisa Shumaker